puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 Before we dive into the code, let's take a moment to review the plan for this application.
 What we do here will be a bit simpler than the load-balanced application we discussed above.
-We can save you a little typing and still demonstrate the key features of the Puppet Orchestrator.
+We can save you a little typing and still demonstrate the key features of the Puppet Application Orchestrator.

 ![image](../assets/orchestrator5.png)